 - Opportunities for learning a South American language, such as Quechua or Spanish.

-- Provides an understanding of the highly complex social, political and cultural experiences of the historic populations of South America.
+- Provides an understanding of the highly complex social, political and cultural experiences of the historic populations of Latin America.

-- Equips you for a wide range of extension, development and support activities in relation to Amerindian and South American peasant and urban communities.
+- Equips you for a wide range of extension, development and support activities in relation to Latin American, Caribbean and Amerindian peasant and urban communities.